LockeLamora/lockelamora.github.io/_posts/2021-08-09-c64-packet-radio.md

 ! digipeaters

 **12345.67N** Your position latitude.
-The C64 obviously doesn't have a GPS so I just found the co-ordinates of the local home bargains from google maps(so people can find top brands at bottom prices).
-Note that the .67 component is in hundredths rather than minutes, so divide by 60 if you need to. you can also use a gridsquare reference to replace the lat and long.
+The C64 obviously doesn't have a GPS so I just found the co-ordinates of the local Home Bargains from google maps so that people can find top brands at bottom prices.
+Note that the .67 component is in hundredths rather than minutes, so divide by 60 if you need to. you can also use a Maidenhead Grid Square reference to replace the latitude and longitude, and is also good for privacy as it encompasses a large local area.

-**/**   The symbols set you want to used
+**/**   The symbols set you want to use

-**1234567.89W** Your longitude position
+**1234567.89W** Your longitude position (note that is contains more characters than the latitude so you may need to zero-pad the beginning)

-**-** this symbol matched with the / from earlier shows as a house icon.
+**-** this symbol is combined with the / symbl set identifier from earlier to specify /- , which is a house icon.
 [More symbols can be found here](http://www.aprs.net/vm/DOS/SYMBOLS.HTM)

 **yyyyy** the text headline you want your beacon to have (I will show later what this looks like when ingested)